Long Live Hot Pot: All-in-one online steamboat delivery in KL and Selangor

 Just add water: Long Live Hot Pot makes enjoying a steamboat meal at home as comfortable and convenient as a few online clicks, delivering full sets of everything you need for a family dinner, from the equipment to the ingredients.

-You can place your order before heading home from work, and your hot pot might reach your doorstep at the same time as you - a one-litre pot, single-use burner, matches, fresh meat, seafood and vegetables, soup pastes and sauces, even cutlery, paper bowls, tissues and toothpicks, all in a customised tote bag that you also get to keep, in packages starting at RM69.
+You can place your order before heading home from work, and your hot pot might reach your doorstep at the same time as you - fresh meat, seafood and vegetables, soup pastes and sauces, even cutlery, paper bowls, tissues and toothpicks, all in a customised tote bag that you also get to keep.
+You can order the pot and burner as add-ons.

 Full details are at longlivehotpot.com - but read more for our behind-the-scenes peek at this independent steamboat service.